-Figure 18.
+Figure 24.
 Process samples on the stream bank, out of direct sunlight.

-- 6. Rinse the inside of the 125 mL wash bottle 3 times with stream water or DI.
+- 6. Rinse the inside of the 125 mL wash bottle 3 times with DI.
 Discard water into the stream. - a.
 You only need to rinse the wash bottle if this is your first sample for the day at that stream.
 No need to re-rinse the wash bottle between samples at the same stream. - 7.
 Fill the 125 mL wash bottle with DI water to "fill line" (as marked on bottle). - a.
 Make sure that bottom of the meniscus lines up with the "fill line".

 - b.
 Since this is a volume-based sampling technique, it is important to keep the field sample volume consistent and record the volume of water used. - c.
 Depending on the productivity of the site, >125 mL may be necessary to meet the external lab filtering requirements.
-See Table 14 in Section D.2 for recommended filter volume and adjust water volume and amber HDPE bottle size as necessary.
+See Table 9 in Section E.3 for recommended filter volume and adjust water volume and amber HDPE bottle size as necessary.
 Be sure to record any changes in field sample volume. - d.
-Use DI to minimize the number of algal cells from the source water that will be in the final sample. - 8.
-Rinse the inside of the amber wide-mouth HDPE sample bottle with native water.
+Use DI to minimize the number of algal cells from the source water that will be introduced to the final sample through the rinse water from the 125 mL bottle that will remain in the sample. - 8.
+Rinse the inside of the amber wide-mouth HDPE sample bottle with source water.
 Fill bottle ~1/4 full, cap, and shake vigorously.
 Discard rinse water into stream/lake or onto the bank.
 Rinse each bottle 3 times.
 Recap bottle and set aside. - a.
-Samples do not need to be numbered in any particular order (i.e., you do not have to fill bottles in order from 1-5), however for lakes and rivers the Riparian Section numbers must match the sample number (e.g., 1-10). - b.
-You can rinse all sample bottles for that site at the same time and set aside, or rinse them separately.
+DI is not necessary for rinsing bottles.
+Using source water for rinsing the container primes the container and introduces negligible algal cells as it is rinsed and discarded. - b.
+Samples do not need to be numbered in any particular order. - c.
+You can rinse all sample bottles for that site at the same time and set aside, or rinse them separately. - 9.
+Holding cobble/woody debris underwater, briefly rinse any leaves and/or large invertebrates from surface using stream/lake water (you can use your hand to gently sweep insects off the cobble/woody debris surface, but take care not to scrub hard and dislodge periphyton).
+Brush debris from the underside of the cobble with your hand so it doesn't contaminate the scrubbing tray.